One common question I get asked as an artist is 'What is a thumbnail sketch?"

 My thumbnails are private, a messy but essential part of my creative process.
 I rarely share them, but this page shares a rare glimpse into my sketchbook.

-In art, values refer to the range of tones from dark to light.
+In art, values refer to the range of values from dark to light.
 Achieving a harmonious balance between these tones is crucial for a visually appealing image.
 To get it right, I rely on thumbnail sketches – a quick and effective way to experiment with different balances of light and dark.

 The area with the greatest contrast will naturally draw the viewer's eye, becoming the focal point.
 By creating thumbnail sketches, I can test and refine my composition, achieving a harmonious balance of values that guides the viewer's gaze.